colinhiggs/pyramid-jsonapi/docs/source/developing.rst

 Tests
 ^^^^^^

-`unittest` tests should be created for all new code.
+``unittest`` tests should be created for all new code.
 Coverage can be reviewd at:
 `<https://coveralls.io/github/colinhiggs/pyramid-jsonapi>`_

 PEP8
 ^^^^
 Code should pass PEP8 validation:

-* long lines should be avoided, but not at the expense of readability. (pep8 --ignore=E501).
+  * long lines should be avoided, but not at the expense of readability. (``pep8 --ignore=E501`` is used when testing).

 pylint
 ^^^^^^

 Code should pass pylint validation.
-# pylint: disable=xxx is allowed where there is a clear reason for doing so.
+``# pylint: disable=xxx`` is allowed where there is a clear reason for doing so.
 Please document as necessary.

 Idiomatic Python
 ^^^^^^^^^^^^^^^^